lino-framework/book/docs/specs/contacts.rst

 .. image:: contacts.png

 - The main models are :class:`Person` and :class:`Company` and their common base :class:`Partner`.
-  :class:`Partner` model is *not abstract*, i.e. you can see a table where persons organizations are together.
+The :class:`Partner` model is *not abstract*, i.e. you can see a table where persons organizations are together.

 - A :class:`Role` is when a given person has a given function in a given company.